-Desiring architectural expertise to create commercial-grade software capable of supporting millions of users, Microsoft Research enlisted the help of BlueMetal, a division of Insight.
-Microsoft also liked our ability to design a sticky, consumer-grade, engaging user experience.
+Desiring architectural expertise to create commercial-grade software capable of supporting millions of users, Microsoft Research enlisted the help of Insight.
+Microsoft liked our ability to design a sticky, consumer-grade, engaging user experience.

-The BlueMetal approach to user-led design changed the Microsoft Research team's perspective about the project, resulting in more gamification of the site to make it more rewarding for users.
-The end-user website is an AngularJS Single Page Application for cross-platform responsiveness.
+The approach to user-led design changed the Microsoft Research team's perspective about the project, resulting in more gamification of the site to make it more rewarding for users.
+The end-user website is an AngularJS single page application for cross-platform responsiveness.
 The pre-existing market engine was built in Java, and the solution was built on SQL Azure and Azure Cloud Services.
 The site leverages federated authentication, so users don't need to remember a separate password.

 Meeting timelines and expectations

-For this group of dedicated Microsoft researchers, we focused on building the software to a rigorous and iterative process, with cross-disciplinary teams, agile development methodology and a high level of interaction with the client.
-And we delivered the project in just 15 weeks.
+For this group of dedicated Microsoft researchers, Insight's Digital Innovation team focused on building the software to a rigorous and iterative process, with cross-disciplinary teams, Agile development methodology and a high level of interaction with the client.
+And, we delivered the project in just 15 weeks.

-“It was a pleasure working with BlueMetal,” says David Rothschild, an economist at Microsoft Research.
+“It was a pleasure working with [the team],” says David Rothschild, an economist at Microsoft Research.
 “They were professional, efficient with their time and, most important, built an engaging and sustainable platform with a tight time frame.”